 “I decided quite early on to become a freelance knitwear designer, but that was kinda down to James Long because he gave me the opportunity to put some crazy show pieces on the catwalk,” she says.
 “After that, I got this name for being the go-to freelance knitwear designer in London.”

-Since its inception in 2019, AGR has gained several friends in high places, from stylists to stockists and artists, thanks to the brand’s subversive, care-free approach to knitwear.
-“Last season we found out that Rihanna is a big fan and actually has AGR stuff in her wardrobe,” Robinson tells me.
-It’s clear to see why; AGR’s Spring/Summer 2022 collection is yet another joyful and rebellious creation which channels the energy of 1990s rave culture, Carnival and a realization of Robinson’s kaleidoscopic dreamworld that represents a summer of freedom.
+Since its inception in 2019, AGR has gained several friends in high places, from stylists to stockists and artists, thanks to the brand’s subversive, carefree approach to knitwear.
+“Recently we found out that Rihanna is a big fan and actually has AGR stuff in her wardrobe,” Robinson tells me.

 On the Origins of AGR